Get me outta here!

 Winkie, Joe, Johnny and Joey, 1950’s

-As I mentioned in previous posts, my mother in law, Winifred (Winkie) loved collecting coral during Florida vacations in the 70’s and 80’s.
+As I have mentioned in other coral posts, my mother in law, Winifred (Winkie) loved collecting coral during Florida vacations in the 60’s and 70’s.
 My late husband, Joseph III, came from a hard working family in the 50’s living in Detroit.
 His dad, Joseph II, was a designer for Chrysler Corporation and designed an amphibious vehicle used in WWII.

 I feel honored to have samples from her coral collection and am excited to share them with you.
 She would have been thrilled by this.